 In the beginning, I did free work to “build my portfolio” and made the same mistakes.
 Luckily, that type of “scam” is easily avoidable with common sense.

 Freelancers might feel that they have to accept every project or are simply not aware of Upwork’s hiring process.

-To be fair, this happens to freelancers every day no matter if they use an online platform like Upwork or any other approach to land new projects.
+To be fair, this happens to freelancers every day no matter if they use Fiverr or Upwork or any other number of possible freelance platforms to land new projects.